Written by Rachael Kraft (Updated 4/6/2023)

-2+1 gooseneck trailers have two horses loaded straight into the rear of the trailer with one horse standing freely in a forward ‘box’ stall.
+2+1 horse trailers have two horses loaded straight into the rear of the trailer with one horse standing freely in a forward ‘box’ stall.
 The rear horses are reliant on chest bars to secure their position and provide a balancing point in case the driver needs to brake suddenly.
 The forward horse is left without any stabilizing structures.

 The dangers here are two-fold.

 Brad explained, “Anytime there is a chain or bar, there’s a risk of a horse getting a leg over.
 The greatest risk seems to always be with the chest bar.”
-If those two rear horses didn’t have their chest bar, they would slam their face into the box stall doors.
+If those two rear horses didn’t have their chest bars, they would slam their face into the box stall doors.
 On the other hand, the chest bars create the hazard of a horse rearing up and hooking a leg over top.

-With the Safetack Reverse 3 Horse Trailer, these two problems are solved by providing each of the three horses with a secure stall in which to stand.
-During transit in the Safetack Reverse, your horse can brace against the safety partitions on the sides of his body.
+With the SafeTack Reverse 3 Horse Trailer, these two problems are solved by providing each of the three horses with a secure stall in which to stand.
+During transit in the SafeTack Reverse, your horse can brace against the safety partitions on the sides of his body.
 In the event of a sudden stop, the horse is pushing against a full partition instead of a single bar.
 Plus, there is no danger of them hooking a leg over top of this barrier.

 Second: A conventional 3 horse slant trailer with a stationary rear tack and only one access door.

-Loading on the Safetack Reverse 3 Horse Trailer is easy.
+Loading on the SafeTack Reverse 3 Horse Trailer is easy.
 You can choose to load from the side ramp and lead the horses back into the rear stall.
 This would result in a rear facing orientation for travel.
 To offload, you simply open the back ramp and lead them straight off.